Cook Islands

 Rarotonga is surrounded by an extensive coral reef, which protects it from the Pacific Ocean.

-About an hour’s flight north of Rarotonga is Aiutaki.
+Just an hour’s flight north of Rarotonga is Aiutaki.

-About an hour’s flight north of Rarotonga is Aiutaki.
-This coral island, known as Little Bora Bora, is surrounded by an unmistakable triangular lagoon, dotted with tiny islands called “motu“.
+This coral island, known as Little Bora Bora, is surrounded by a distinctive triangular lagoon, with lots of tiny islands called “motu” dotted around it.

 The heart of the island is characterised by forests, coconut palms, banana plantations and tropical fruit.